justinwoo/purescript-simple-json/docs/quickstart.md

 # Quickstart

-Simple-JSON was designed to be the simplest way possible for PureScript users to safely consume untyped, JSON structured data.

-## Reading and Writing Simple Types
+## Reading Simple Types

-Simple-JSON can be used to read and write simple types, such as numbers, ints, strings, booleans, etc.
+Simple-JSON can be used to easily read simple types, such as numbers, ints, strings, booleans, etc.

-For example, the snippet below attempts to parse an integer from the string `"1"` and print it to the console:
+The following example attempts to parse an integer from the string `"1"` and print it to the console.
 ```hs
 import Prelude
 import Data.Either (Either(..))